-For some adults, the first combined family vacation may even be to attend their own wedding, now that tropical getaways such as Jamaica's FDR Resort and St. John's Westin Resort offer special "Second Wedding" packages, complete with childcare so that "honeymooners" can find time alone.
+For some adults, the first combined family vacation may even be to attend their own wedding, now that several tropical, all-inclusive resorts offer special “Second Wedding” packages, complete with childcare so that “honeymooners” can find time alone.

 Make sure each child is comfortable expressing his or her feelings.
 Plan a “sit-down” where every family member is encouraged to say what type of travel adventure appeals.